spike-rabbit/element/docs/components/pages/landing-page.md

-# Landing Page
+# Landing page

 This component provides an application landing page, which is usually the first page shown to a user.

 ## Usage ---

-The Landing Page is a part of an overarching concept for guiding a user into a product.
+The landing page is a part of an overarching concept for guiding a user into a product.
 Legal guidelines are crucial for the sign-up and sign-in process.

 ### When to use